 Test Report — a test run report with details on failed cases.

 |Deployment||Run Sheets — a step-by-step plan on how production deployment will happen.
 Typically with a duration for each step.
 This is especially important if downtime is involved.|

 Release Notes — contains a summary of the new features of this release.

 |Operations||Installation, Admin, and Operations Guides — the manuals required to run the system by people other than those who built it.|

 In the above diagram, we can see four subloops that imply an iterative process.
 These subloops allow the following issues to be addressed:

 - Analysis -> Requirements — If any inconsistency or contradiction in the business requirements is uncovered during the analysis phase, a reassessment and modification of the requirements might be needed.

 - Design -> Requirements — During the design phase, various design decisions will need to be made, and further input from the business stakeholders will be required.

-- Testing -> Analysis — we assume that at this stage that any bugs uncovered in the testing are a result of some misalignment between implementation and specifications.
-In this case, either the specs are incorrect or the implementation is faulty.
+- Testing -> Analysis — we assume that at this stage, any bugs uncovered in the testing are a result of some misalignment between implementation and specifications.
+In this case, either the specs are incorrect, or the implementation is faulty.

-- Operations -> Analysis — issues uncovered in production are those that could not have been anticipated during the software testing phase or some corner use cases.
+- Operations -> Analysis — issues uncovered in production could not have been anticipated during the software testing phase or some corner use cases.